kli2013/FFmpegLiteGUI/docs/transcode_en.md

 - **`delogo`** — smart-interpolation logo/watermark removal.
 Frame the region with the visual crop tool, then "Copy coordinates from crop" fills `x:y:w:h` in one click.
 - **Local blur** (region only) — `boxblur` / `gblur` on a chosen rectangle.
 The tool builds the `split → crop → blur → overlay` chain automatically; a "🎯 Local blur" button enables it and copies crop coordinates.
 Coordinates are in the **original frame** space (the chain is placed before other filters).
 - **Global blur** — enable blur but do **not** check "region only".
+- **Multi-region list (2026-08-26: handle several watermarks/blur regions at once)** — the delogo/blur window can hold **multiple items** (mixed `delogo` / `boxblur` / `gblur`), for frames with several logos/subtitle watermarks at once.
+Each item sets type, region coords (x/y/w/h, original frame) and strength independently; a Treeview list + form with live write-back (add/delete/reorder).
+Command generation iterates the list and emits one filter per item (several delogo / local-blur chains auto-stitched).
+Old data is auto-migrated: without a list, the old single-region fields are used (old presets/snapshots unaffected).

 **Deinterlace** — `none`, `bwdif`, `yadif`, `kerndeint`, `pp=lb`, `fieldorder`.